openBackhaul/vlanConnection/README.md

-# vlanConnection
+# vlanFd
-Technology specific amendments to the ForwardingDomain, Link and ForwardingConstruct classes for documenting VLANs according to 802.1Q.
+Technology specific amendment to the ForwardingDomain class for documenting c-VLAN and S-VLAN components according to 802.1Q-2018.

 ### Branch
 - Thorsten Heinze (Thorsten.Heinze@openBackhaul.com)